stevenschobert/keylime/README.md

 - **name** `string` `required` The name to use when adding the helper to the constructor.
 - **helper** `function` `required` The function to call when the helper is invoked.
 Recieves the last-added attribute as the first argument.

+### .classHelper(name, helper)

+Adds a new class helper to the constructor.
+This is essential syntax sugar for creating new chain-able methods on a constructor.
+Useful for plugins.

+- **name** `string` `required` The name to use when adding the helper to the constructor.
+- **helper** `function` `required` The function to call when the helper is invoked.

 ### .init(handler)